How Building a Strong Brand Can Boost Engagement

 - comment on videos from other YouTubers

-A great way to deliver the content you know your subscribers want to see is to simply ask them what they want.
+A great way to deliver the content you know your subscribers want to see is simply by asking them what they want.
 Engaging with your audience will give you insights that you can’t see through analytics.

 Handle Negative Comments with Grace